Dennis Liberty

 • poet, memoirist,

-• forger, jewelry maker,
+• jewelry maker, forger,

 • and more.

 Throughout my entire career as an artist I have done all of these activities concurrently, moving among them as inspiration and opportunity call.
-As with most activities, the style of artwork the public sees depends on what happens to be most visible at the moment.
+As with most activities, the style of my artwork the public sees depends on what happens to be most visible at the moment.

 Get in touch